 My husband and I have *tried* to keep date nights a priority over the years.
 It definitely isn’t easy and we don’t schedule them nearly as often as we’d like (though we do plan some fun at-home ones pretty often).
-Often, we bring a nursing baby with us and a date gets cut short by bedtime or a diaper explosion, but we try.
+Frequently, we bring a nursing baby with us and a date gets cut short by bedtime or a diaper explosion, but we try.

 There is only one restaurant in our town that we really enjoy and it has been our go-to date place for years.
-Unfortunately, it recently came under new management, is temporarily closed and is re-opening under a new name and with a new menu.
+Unfortunately, it recently came under new management, is temporarily closed, and is re-opening under a new name and with a new menu.

 This wouldn’t be a problem if it weren’t for one thing: Their delicious seafood bisque.

-We have limited access to quality seafood where we are so I decided to use shrimp as the base in place of more expensive and harder to find seafood like crab or lobster.
+We have limited access to quality seafood where we are, so I decided to use shrimp as the base in place of more expensive and harder to find seafood like crab or lobster.

 I actually can’t believe I didn’t try to recreate this recipe sooner, as it was relatively expensive at the restaurant and probably had some questionable ingredients anyway.
 Now, we can enjoy this favorite soup at home even when we can’t make it out for a date night!

 A little slice of heaven.
 Ok, so technically it is a creamy, broth-based, flavored French soup.
 It is often made with a seafood broth as a base and may also contain sauted and pureed vegetables to thicken and flavor it.
 Though the term “bisque” can now often refer to any type of creamy soup, the original and authentic bisque contains broth and seafood.